 Search is a key mechanism that members of your community will use to locate content that they are interested in.
 You must Install and configure search for your community.
-If you are having difficulty with using search, review how to troubleshoot search.
+If you are having difficulty using search, please review how to troubleshoot search.

 The Telligent Community search provider uses a powerful search engine to furnish search results as well as index content sent from Telligent products.
 The search index is self-updating and will add and remove content as it changes on your site.
 The search results are trimmed based on the user's roles.
 If for some reason the index becomes corrupt or has invalid data, you can manually delete and reindex the content on the site.